 If you would like to get in touch with a member of our team regarding your requirements, please do give us a call today.

 The cleanliness and quality of compressed air are, of course, paramount when dealing with members of the public.
 Because without it, the risk of contamination increases and some equipment (such as ultrasonic) may not function properly.
 All compressors produce condensate (water) as part of the mechanical process of compressing air.
 Therefore, if condensate is present in surgery air, the filter material of an in-line bacterial filter can become wet; consequently allowing micro-organisms to penetrate the filter.

 To help protect your patients the following measures should be considered.
 A compressed air dryer and dust filter installed in the system.
-The dryer system should be capable of producing air with a dew point not less than -20°C. A bacterial filter to reduce the risk of delivering spores or other infectious matter via dental air.
+The dryer system should be capable of producing air with a dew point not less that -20°C. A bacterial filter to reduce the risk of delivering spores or other infectious matter via dental air.
 Suction systems cleaned regularly, including filters removed and cleaned or replaced.
 Regularly checking the dryness of the dental air supplied to a bacterial filter.
 Micro-organisms can penetrate a bacterial filter if the material becomes wet.

 Is This A Legal Requirement?